 It’s important to note that businesses change.
 The better you understand your business and offering, the more likely you’ll be to iterate and improve on it.
 Think of your business plan as an ongoing working document, not something set in stone.

 Now it’s time to put your business plan into action!
-Get that website designed, organise your equipment, set up your social media and online presence and get yourself ready to generate your first leads.
-One great way to start building your business is to join Birdi’s Australia-wide drone pilot network (find out how Birdi can help drone organisations here.
+Get that website designed, organize your equipment, set up your social media and online presence and get yourself ready to generate your first leads.
+One great way to start building your business is to join Birdi’s Australia-wide drone pilot network (find out how to use Birdi for your drone services business.
 We also recommend joining our waitlist for our new self-serve plans coming soon!
 Waitlist members will also get exclusive discounts when we launch as well).
 We have a range of clients that need occasional and regular data capture, and can send you jobs that match your profile, credentials and location.

 Starting a drone business or side hustle is an exciting venture in an emerging space.
-As more organisations realise the benefits of aerial intelligence for streamlining their business operations, the more opportunity there is for budding drone pilot entrepreneurs such as yourself to carve out your own part of the drone services market.
+As more organizations realise the benefits of geospatial data for streamlining their business operations, the more opportunity there is for budding drone pilot entrepreneurs such as yourself to carve out your own part of the drone services market.
 And we’ll be right here to support you!